Mili4Matic/pneumonia-resnet/README.md

 Results

-    With 10 epochs on head + 10 epochs fine-tuning, we achieved ~85% accuracy (example).
+    With 10 epochs on head + 10 epochs fine-tuning, we achieved ~71% accuracy.
     For best results, try adjusting epochs, data augmentation, and the number of unfrozen layers.